towczare/fpp-mongodb/03_select-fields-documents/README.md

 ## Exercises

 Play with your animals collection and update:
-1. Return names and ages of al animals.
+1. Return names and ages of all animals.
 2. Now return all `live_number` of all your cats older than 3